-2018 sees the launch of Miss Burlesque UK, with the first competition held in London in September.
+2018 saw the launch of Miss Burlesque UK with Miss Burlesque Scotland being introduced in 2019.
 The Miss Burlesque competition has been running since 2010 in Australia.

 Miss Burlesque is a unique competition, which positions modern burlesque both within its rich historical tapestry and burlesque’s revival as a modern performance based art form.
 The competition situates itself within the neo-burlesque revival as a theatrical performance-based art form that incorporates elements of striptease as a theatrical cocktail of sexuality and satire.

 Our goal is to provide a platform for performers to create their best work.
 We encourage supportive professional development through constructive criticism from industry leaders and to raise the professional standard within the burlesque industry.

 The core values of the burlesque revival are emboldened with empowerment and feminism.
 Miss Burlesque seeks to uphold an all-inclusive competition and encourages diversity, body positivity and aligns itself with the LGBTQI community.

 After the selection process, 6-8 applicants will be invited to compete in the UK & Scotland competitions.
 The Miss Burlesque Scotland winner will go on to compete as a Finalist for the coveted title of Miss Burlesque UK.